henriquessb/grammar-check-test/docs/troubleshooting/i-am-getting-errors-with-my-service-configuration-app.md

 ### Publishing your configuration app in an alternative workspace

-To publish your configuration app without installing the service in the master workspace, follow the instructions below:
+To publish your configuration app without installing the service app in the master workspace, follow the instructions below:

 1. In a terminal, go to the desired workspace using the following VTEX IO CLI command: